Church of San Esteban (Fresno del Torote)

 The Church of San Esteban (Spanish: Iglesia de San Esteban) is a church located in Fresno de Torote, Spain.
-It was declared Bien de Interés Cultural in 1996.
+It was declared Bien de Interés Cultural on 21 February 1996.

+Description

 Built in the late 16th-early 17th century, it is an example of late Mudéjar-Renaissance architecture.

 The main façade stands out on the exterior, featuring a simple brick bell gable with a single section and two semicircular arches.
 It is topped with a pediment, in the center of which is a small semicircular opening.
 The original entrance is now walled up.
 Currently, access is gained from the right side through a low, semicircular arch.

 The temple reflects the stylistic characteristics of Mudejar architecture with Renaissance influences; chronologically, it can be dated between the late 16th and early 17th centuries.

 The church preserves a simple octagonal plaster pulpit, decorated with 16th- century boxed moldings.